 Unlike Chapter 7 bankruptcy, in which a person can file for a discharge of unlimited amounts of debt, there are debt limits for individuals with “regular income” under a Chapter 13 plan, which means that it is not the right option for everyone.

 Chapter 13 bankruptcy is more complex than Chapter 7 and takes more time because there is an intricate set of rules for how different types of creditors are repaid over the three to five year period.
 These rules provide debtors with many advantages and can help debtors deal with things like vehicle loans, home mortgages, income tax liens, unprotected assets, and more.
 Since there are so many advantages to this type of filing, Congress has imposed certain debt limits.

 Is Chapter 13 Bankruptcy the Right Choice?

-Our Southern California bankruptcy lawyers can help you assess your situation and determine if this is the right step for you to take.
+Our Southern California bankruptcy attorneys can help you assess your situation and determine if this is the right step for you to take.
 We are committed to giving each client an individualized response and to making sure that we adequately accommodate their concerns and priorities.

 Don't wait any longer to receive the counsel and representation you need.
 Call Wadhwani & Shanfeld today to discuss details about filing for Chapter 13 bankruptcy.
 Schedule a free case review to learn more.